BerrybeatSanz/KTE-MD-Docs/Writerside/topics/Foundations.md

 > It is recommended that you start with Dimension Theory and Dimensional Limits.
 They give you the background of a lot of this server's ruling and formatting for channels and in-RP etiquette.

+> An author note will usually be this
+{style="note"}

+> or this
+{style="warning"}

+Look out for these notes, they appear every so often and are sometimes critical to understanding a topic or usage cases.

 ## Other Things

 If you want to make changes, go ahead!